The history of William O’Neil Securities begins with the history of our founder, William J. O’Neil.

 Born in Oklahoma and raised in Texas, Mr. O’Neil began his career as a stockbroker in 1958 with Hayden, Stone & Company, an established stock brokerage firm at the time.
 His fascination with the securities market led him to develop his own computerized study of what made stocks successful.
 From his research, Mr. O’Neil pioneered and developed the use of historical precedent to analyze equities in tandem with fundamental and technical analysis.
 Drawing from these discoveries, he created the CAN SLIM® investment discipline, focusing on the trends and patterns of stocks as they became top performers or underachievers.

 He identified seven basic factors that occurred over and over again in almost all top-performing companies as studied over eight different market cycles.
 He quickly became the top performing broker in his firm.
 After a 20-fold increase in his own account in 26 months, Mr. O’Neil branched out on his own and founded William O’Neil + Co.
 Incorporated in 1963.
-In January 2010, the broker/dealer changed its name to O’Neil Securities, Incorporated.
+In January 2010, the broker/dealer became William O’Neil Securities, Incorporated.
 Mr. O’Neil purchased a seat on the New York Stock Exchange at the young age of 30.
 He summarized, adapted and published his findings as The Model Book of Greatest Stock Market Winners, which was the basis for his CAN SLIM investment discipline.

 O’Neil Securities, Incorporated started as an investment management and brokerage firm.
 Today, the brokerage firm exclusively specializes in supporting the institutional investment community.
-The company, headquartered in Boston with offices in Los Angeles, New York, and San Francisco, provides trading services to hundreds of major institutional clients in the United States and abroad.
+The company, headquartered in Boston with offices in New York, Chicago, and San Francisco, provides trading services to hundreds of major institutional clients in the United States and abroad.

 In 1972, he founded Daily Graphs, Inc. (now MarketSmith, Incorporated) to provide the individual investor with the tools to find and analyze stocks, utilizing his proprietary Datagraphs™ and proprietary Ratings and Rankings.
 With this, Mr. O’Neil was able to further his goal to educate people on how to successfully invest in the market.